curioforce/heterogeneous-llm-router/README.md

 # LLM Hardware Router

 A reference Python project that automatically chooses an LLM model and routes the request to either Apple Silicon based nodes or NVIDIA GPU based nodes.
+This is a working sample / simulator on how to route LLM requests to either Apple Silicon based nodes or NVIDIA GPU based nodes.

 This package includes: